 Words: Isabella Dawe | Subbing: Lavinia Petrucci We caught up with rapper and producer Harry Dirtface to talk about his upcoming release 'The Joyride' Harry Dirtface, formerly known as Dirty Harry, is a Nottingham-born hiphop artist with a unique and eccentric style.
 Tracks titled 'Sloppy Toppy' and 'Leanwithmycrew' paint him as a drug-taking, womanising, trap-inspired rebel.
 But his impressive self-made instrumentals and clear influences from genres including punk, rock and blues make him one to watch in 2018.
 You recently started dropping tracks from your first project, The Joyride.
 What can you tell us about that?
 The joyride is about me living life, taking some drugs here and there.
 There were some tracks that I had, I threw them together and got some nice art work drawn up. ...

-Christmas is the time of joy, happiness, winter and a lot of things but nothing of this would make any sense without a good soundtrack We went to explore the sound of Christmas from white Christmas till the new song of SIA, well obviously we not going to talk about all Christmas songs, it will take us at least until 2021 and even then would be incomplete.
-RT if you’re excited for #Christmas pic.twitter.com/0cWoBrauJs — HARRY STYLES (@TheClubOfStyles) December 12, 2017 What we did was something more general, getting to understand what all these Christmas songs have that make them so distinctive, unique and so recognisable.
-We talk a little bit on our podcast about it, but Dan Donovan, a music specialist from the University of Westminster, explain us better what happens with Chr
+Christmas is a time of joy, with magic lights hanging all over the city and people giving gifts to each other.
+But trust us, none of this would make any sense without a good soundtrack.
+From Bing Crosby's White Christmas, a classic of the season, to Sia's newest holiday album, Everyday is Christmas, we went out in the cold to explore the sound of Christmas.
+Obviously, we did not chase every Christmas song that was ever made - that would take us at least until 2021, and even then the list would be incomplete.
+RT if you’re excited for #Christmas pic.twitter.com/0cWoBrauJs — HARRY STYLES (@TheClubOfStyles) December 12, 2017 What we did was to understand what makes all these Christmas songs so distinctive, unique and recognisable.
+We talked a little bit about this in our podcast, but Dan

 The lack of affordable houses in London left many looking for different kinds of accommodation.
 Living as a guardian seems to be the ideal solution for some noisy (and penniless) musicians.
 We, millennials, have been accused of not caring enough about the future, that we don’t save for a house, that we should stop eating sandwiches in coffee shops and start saving money now to buy a house in ten years’ time.
 But is it crossing anyone’s mind that we live a life that neither consists of saving nor of spending money because we just don’t earn enough?
 House prices seem to be going down, or at least that is what has been said by property agencies.
 But, when we talk about finances nothing is really so straightforward and a few words may change the whole story.
 House prices are not going do